Drug Evaluation Committee Current Status and Issues of eConsent in Drug Development

 April 2022

-eConsent refers to a procedure for providing information to subjects and obtaining their consent using electromagnetic tools such as video and audio. eConsent is of growing interest from the perspective of clinical trials that do not rely on visits to medical institutions (Decentralized Clinical Trial: DCT) and infection prevention under COVID-19 infection spread.
+eConsent refers to a procedure for providing information to subjects and obtaining their consent using electromagnetic tools such as video and audio. eConsent is of growing interest from the perspective of clinical trials that do not rely on visits to medical institutions (Decentralized Clinical Trial: DCT) and infection prevention under the spread of COVID-19 infection.
 Although interest in eConsent is growing from the perspective of Decentralized Clinical Trials (DCT) and infection prevention under the spread of COVID-19 infection, eConsent has not been widely used in clinical trials in Japan.

 Current Status and Issues of eConsent in Drug Development (1.1MB)